DCRA-App/User-Guide-Portal/_posts/2021-04-12-assignment-page.md

 3. Filtering Inspections by department, click on Select department and selecting Illegal Construction and/or OIS displays Inspections of the selected department on the list.

-4. Selecting one, all or more of Assignment status filters, displays the selected Assignments with those statuses on the map.
+4. Selecting one, all or more of Assignment status filters, displays the selected Assignments with those statuses on the list.
 The Assignment status is driven by the actions of    the Inspector in the Inspector app or CityGov app, or an authorized Inspections Portal or Accela user.

    * Assigned - the Inspection has an assigned time/date and Inspector
    * Inspector in Transit - Inspector is in transit to the Assignment/Inspection location